-- 37. We continue to enhance Serbia's competitiveness and business environment to support investment, job creation and private sector development.
-Supported by the World Bank and EBRD, specific actions will focus on the following areas: - An all-electronic system for issuing construction permits has been in place since January 2016.
-To simplify the procedures of registering properties and reduce the costs we are working on a digitalization project of ownership register entry. - By end-November, we will initiate public debate on a draft Law on Charges (new structural benchmark), which will replace existing laws and by-laws to regulate charges at all levels of government, to ensure greater predictability and transparency.
-We aim to adopt the new Law by end-2017. - We have declared 2017-18 as years of the fight against the gray economy, and have updated the national program adopted in late 2015. - We will submit amendments to the Company Law to the National Assembly by end-September with a view to adopt it by end-2017, in order to harmonize with EU legislation, including to provide the legal framework for cross-border mergers of companies operating in the EU. - Supported by the World Bank's Competitiveness and Jobs project, we are expanding the coverage of active labor market policies and reforming the National Employment Service, to improve the efficiency of its programs and enhance the quality of services provided both to unemployed and employers. - We will also advance the data and legal infrastructure necessary to accomplish savings in 2017 by introducing e-government and reducing staff in non-core functions.
+37. We continue to enhance Serbia's competitiveness and business environment to support investment, job creation and private sector development.
+Supported by the World Bank and EBRD, specific actions will focus on the following areas:

+- An all-electronic system for issuing construction permits has been in place since January 2016.
+To simplify the procedures of registering properties and reduce the costs we are working on a digitalization project of ownership register entry. - We will initiate public debate on a draft Law on Charges by end-December (end-November structural benchmark), which will replace existing laws and by-laws to regulate charges at all levels of government, to ensure greater predictability and transparency.
+We aim to adopt the new Law during the first half of 2018, to come into effect with the 2019 budget. - We have declared 2017-18 as years of the fight against the gray economy, and have updated the national program adopted in late 2015. - We submitted amendments to the Company Law to the National Assembly with a view to adopt it by end-2017, in order to harmonize with EU legislation, including to provide the legal framework for cross-border mergers of companies operating in the EU. - We will also advance the data and legal infrastructure by introducing e-government and reducing staff in non-core functions.
 An action plan to implement the government strategy on e-government has been designed, to support this process.